The following definitions apply:

 In addition, PII may be disclosed to third parties, as required to comply with laws or legal processes served on one or more of the Agencies.

 An Internet Protocol (IP) address is a unique string of numbers that is assigned to a visitor’s computer, router or mobile device by his or her internet service provider.
-When the visitor accesses the Website, agency servers collect the visitor’s device’s IP address, the time and date of the visit, and the pages he or she visits.
+When the visitor accesses the Website, the Agencies’ cloud platform provider collects the visitor’s device’s IP address, the time and date of the visit, and the pages he or she visits.
 This information is used to help diagnose and resolve system errors and to otherwise administer the Website.
 This information may be shared with third party service providers for these purposes.

 Website Usage Metrics

 The Website uses a third party traffic measurement service called Google Analytics to gather and compute website usage metrics.
 Google Analytics collects users’ IP addresses and the pages the users are visiting.
 Google Analytics may set a cookie that will enable it to function properly.
-To find out more about Google Analytics’ privacy principles, visit the Google Analytics Privacy and Security Page at https://support.google.com/analytics/answer/6004245?hl=en.
+To find out more about Google Analytics’ privacy principles, visit the Google Analytics Privacy and Security Page.

-Servers are designed with a combination of software, hardware and/or physical security measures in place to prevent unauthorized access.
+The Agencies’ cloud platform providers employ procedural, technological, and physical security measures that are reasonably designed to prevent unauthorized access.
 This should not, however, be deemed in any way as warranting or guaranteeing the security of the information provided on the Website.
-In addition, there is a risk that unauthorized third parties may engage in illegal activity by such things as hacking into MTC’s security system or by intercepting transmissions of PII over the internet.
+In addition, there is a risk that unauthorized third parties may engage in illegal activity by such things as hacking into on-line web services.

 Updating Personally Identifiable Information

-Visitors whose PII is included in Agency mailing lists can review and update their PII at any time by clicking the “Update Your Contact Information” link, entering their old and new information and clicking the “Submit Form” button.
+Visitors whose PII is included in Agencies’ mailing lists can review and update their PII at any time by entering their email in the subscription box at https://service.govdelivery.com/accounts/CAMTC/subscriber/new, entering their optional password if established, clicking the “Subscriber Preferences” link, entering their new information and clicking the “Submit” button.

 Third-Party Websites and Applications

 The Website may contain links to third-party websites operated by entities that may be affiliated with the Agencies.
 These web links may be referenced within content, or placed beside the names or logos of the other entities.
-MTC does not disclose PII to these third-party websites.
+The Agencies do not disclose PII to these third-party websites.

 WARNING: Once a visitor enters external websites (whether through a service or content link), the Agencies are not responsible for the privacy practices of those other websites.
 Please review all privacy policies of external websites you may visit from links on the Website before using or providing any information to such other websites.